RedisAI/RedisAI/docs/commands.md

 ```

-The following shows how the combine the retrieval of the tensor's meta data, and the tensor's values as an Array:
+The following shows how the combine the retrieval of the tensor's metadata, and the tensor's values as an Array:

 ```
 redis> AI.TENSORGET mytensor META VALUES